antoine77340/Youtube-8M-WILLOW/README.md

 # Youtube-8M-WILLOW
-This is the solution of the kaggle Youtube-8M Large-Scale Video Understanding challenge winners (https://www.kaggle.com/c/youtube8m).
+This is code of the kaggle Youtube-8M Large-Scale Video Understanding challenge winners (https://www.kaggle.com/c/youtube8m).
 For more details about our models,  please read our arXiv paper: ... .

-The code is built on top of the Google Youtube-8M starter code (https://github.com/google/youtube-8m) Please look at their README to see the needed dependencies to run the code (mainly Tensorflow 1.0).
+The code is built on top of the Google Youtube-8M starter code (https://github.com/google/youtube-8m).
+Please look at their README to see the needed dependencies to run the code (mainly Tensorflow 1.0).

 You will additionally only need to have the pandas python library installed.

-Hardware requirement: Each model can be run on a single NVIDIA TITAN X 12 GB GPU.
-Some of the trained do not fit with a GPU with at least 10GB of memory.
-In that case, please do not modify the training batch size of these models as it might affect the final results.
+Hardware requirement: Each model have been run on a single NVIDIA TITAN X 12 GB GPU.
+Be aware that some of the models do not fit with a GPU with less than 9GB of memory.
+Please do not modify the training batch size of these models as it might affect the final results.

 Our best submitted model (GAP: 0.84967% on the private leaderboard) is a weighted ensemble of 25 models.